openstack/pbr/doc/source/semver.rst

 #.
 A pre-release version MAY be denoted by appending a dot
     separated identifier immediately following the patch version.
-    The identifier MUST comprise only a, b, rc followed by non-negative integer value.
+    The identifier MUST comprise only a, b, c followed by non-negative integer value.
 The identifier MUST NOT be empty.
     Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that
     the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
-Examples: 1.0.0.a1, 1.0.0.b99, 1.0.0.rc1000.
+Examples: 1.0.0.a1, 1.0.0.b99, 1.0.0.c1000.

 #.
 A development version MAY be denoted by appending a dot separated
     identifier immediately following the patch version.
     The identifier MUST comprise the string dev followed by non-negative integer value.
 The identifier MUST NOT be empty.
-Development versions have a lower precedence than the associated normal version.
+Development versions have a lower precedence than the associated normal version or pre-release version.
 A development version is a completely unsupported and conveys no API promises when related to other versions.
 They are more useful as communication vehicles between developers of a community, whereas pre-releases, while potentially prone to break still, are intended for externally facing communication of not-yet-released ideas.
-Example: 1.0.0.dev1.
+Dev versions are not public artifacts and should never be placed in public
+    repositories: they are intended as developer-local resources.
+Examples:
+    1.0.0.dev1, 1.0.0.a1.dev1

 #.  git version metadata MAY be denoted by appending a dot separated
     identifier immediately following a development or pre-release version.